Kartik13-op/premium-scrollytelling-boilerplate/README.md

 ---

 If you'd like, I can also:
-- Update `Example/index.html` to include clearer configuration comments
+- Update `Example/index.html` to include clearer configuration comments.
-- Add a small `requirements.txt` and a one-line npm-free demo server command Reply with which next step you'd like.